scottcrossen/MeetingBingoClient/README.txt

               Christian Bateman

 SUMMARY:
 This is an expansion project for the BYU course titled 'CS 201R'.
 In brief: It's Bingo for Mormons!
-Simply view the index.html on a web browser and start checking off the boxes to try and getting a Bingo!
+Simply view the index.html on a web browser and start checking off the boxes to try and get a Bingo!

 CONTACT:
 Scott Leland Crossen	scottcrossen42@gmail.com	scottcrossen42.com